-In 1951, Dr. Fernand Lamaze introduced a method of childbirth in France by incorporating techniques he observed in Russia.
-This method, consisting of childbirth education classes, relaxation, breathing techniques, and continuous emotional support from the father and a specially trained nurse, became known as the Lamaze method.
+In 1951, Dr. Fernand Lamaze introduced a method of childbirth in France by using techniques he observed in Russia.
+This became known as the Lamaze method.
+It consists of:

-Word of mouth spread in the United States during the late 1950s after Marjorie Karmel wrote of her childbirth experience titled, Thank You Dr. Lamaze.
-The book inspired many women to approach childbirth as a shared event for both mother and father, and as a natural part of life.
-In 1960, Marjorie Karmel and physical therapist Elizabeth Bing formed ASPO/Lamaze (now Lamaze International), a not-for-profit organization composed of parents, childbirth educators, health care providers and other health professionals, to spread the word about Lamaze and to set the standards for Lamaze childbirth educators.
+In the 1950s, Marjorie Karmel wrote a book about her childbirth experience called, Thank You Dr. Lamaze.
+The book inspired many women to approach childbirth as a shared, natural event for both parents.
+In 1960, Marjorie Karmel and physical therapist Elizabeth Bing formed ASPO/Lamaze (now Lamaze International).
+This is a not-for-profit organization of parents, childbirth educators, and health care providers.
+The organization sets the standards for Lamaze childbirth educators.

-Some Lamaze educators teach early pregnancy classes focusing on pregnancy and the growth and development of the baby.
-All Lamaze childbirth educators teach a series of classes for women and their partners during the last trimester of pregnancy, which prepares them for labor and birth.
-These classes focus on the normal process of labor and birth and strategies that women and their partners can use to enhance the progress of labor and to reduce pain and fear.
-Information about complications and medical options is also included so that parents can make informed decisions should they need to do so.
+Lamaze educators teach a series of classes for women and their partners during the last trimester of pregnancy.
+This helps prepare them for labor and birth.
+These classes give women and their partners techniques to enhance the labor process and to reduce pain and fear.
+Classes also provide information about complications and medical options so that parents can make informed decisions if needed.

 Lamaze International believes:

 Women have always prepared for the birth of their babies.
-Until recent times, women learned about childbirth from their own mothers and sisters.
-Birth took place at home, and family rituals and traditions ensured that women were confident in their ability to give birth -- surrounded by family and wise women who provided comfort and encouragement through labor.
+Until recently, women learned about childbirth from their mothers and sisters.
+Birth took place at home, and women give birth surrounded by family and wise women who provided comfort and encouragement through labor.
 Lamaze attempts to recreate this experience.

-True Lamaze classes today focus on much more than just the "breathing."
-Most Lamaze teachers concentrate class time on normal labor, birth, and on the many choices that expectant parents have today regarding their childbirth experience.
-Pregnant women and their partners practice various positions, which will facilitate the normal progress of labor and birth.
-Partners and other support persons learn massage techniques to ease the pain of labor and enhance relaxation.
+Lamaze classes today focus on much more than just the "breathing."
+Most Lamaze teachers focus on normal labor, birth, and on the choices parents have for their childbirth experience.
+Pregnant women and their partners practice certain positions that help with the progress of labor and birth.
+Partners and other support persons learn massage techniques to ease the pain of labor and promote relaxation.

-Comfort measures such as hydrotherapy, the use of heat and cold, and pressure are discussed.
-Much time is spent on relaxation skills, including breathing strategies and skills, which can be used throughout life in times of stress.
-Communications skills are practiced -- both for the pregnant woman with her partner or other support person, and for the pregnant woman with the other members of the health care team.
-Class members discuss what they would like for the childbirth experience and what they can do to help make that experience happen.
-Lamaze classes are a good place to meet other women who are far along in their pregnancies.
-Together, they can discuss common concerns and learn from each other.
-Some Lamaze classes also include tours of the birthing center of the health care facility.
+Comfort measures such as the use of water births, heat, cold, and pressure are discussed.
+A lot of time is spent on relaxation skills, including breathing skills.
+Communications skills are practiced for the pregnant woman to use with her partner and other support people, as well as members of the health care team.
+Class members discuss what type of childbirth experience they would like and how to help make it happen.
+Lamaze classes are a good place to meet other pregnant women.
+Class members can discuss common concerns and learn from each other.
+Some Lamaze classes also include tours of the facility's birthing center.